- Share this article on Facebook

-Nokia has quietly started embedding links on its N95 multimedia phone around the globe that connect users with mobile sites run by the media giants and other content providers.
+Nokia has quietly started embedding links on its N95 multimedia phone worldwide.
+The links connect users with mobile sites run by the media giants and other content providers.

 A Nokia spokeswoman confirmed that the company plans to announce additions to its Video Center as early as this week ahead of the MIPCOM conference in Cannes.
 She added that Nokia eventually will include the links on phones other than the N95.